Today let’s talk about PrimeLending, a PlainsCapital Company, which is a top-10 mortgage lender that does business in

 - The company also seems to keep things simple and stress-free

 While they used to lack some of the eye-catching technology other companies offer, such as Rocket Mortgage from Quicken Loans, their digital mortgage solution known as Loanplicity is now live.

 For those who might favor a personal touch, as opposed to speaking to no one and just using a smartphone app to get through it, they could be the right choice.

 Perhaps you need more guidance to make your loan decision, or simply like having someone on call to help you along the way.

 As noted, their slogan is “Home Loans Made Simple,” meaning the process should be an easy one despite any obvious technology claims.

-They also have a wide range of products to choose from to suit most borrowers in lots of different situations.
+They also have a wide range of lending products to choose from to suit most borrowers in lots of different situations.

-They also kind of lack that special quality that differentiates themselves from other lenders, so it’s unclear why a consumer would seek them out versus another bank for their mortgage needs.
+They also kind of lack that special quality that differentiates themselves from other lenders, so it’s unclear why a consumer would seek them out versus another bank for their mortgage needs unless pricing is unbeatable.